Deliver Me (novel): Plot

 "Dee-Dee," whose real name is Daisy, is a secretly queer young woman who works in a chicken meat packing facility in Missouri and has a boyfriend whom she calls "Daddy."
 He has a sexual attraction to insects and watches true crime.
 Dee-Dee is obsessed with the idea of being pregnant, and she and her boyfriend have been unsuccessfully trying after five miscarriages.
 Sloane, a childhood friend and crush of Dee-Dee, moves into the apartment above her and is pregnant.
 Later, Dee-Dee is finally pregnant but fails again to keep it to term, so she lies about still being pregnant.

 Reception

 Deliver Me received positive reviews from Publishers Weekly, Kirkus Reviews, Big Issue, Fangoria, and Dead End Follies.
 On Medium, the online publishing platform, Zachary Houle describes it as daring while saying the religious aspects are unneeded.
 Eric LaRocca, author of Things Have Gotten Worse Since We Last Spoke, described it as "Shocking and unforgettable."

 It has been longlisted for the 2024 Saltire Society Fiction Book of the Year.
 It was nominated for 2023 Larry Prater Award for Best Read.
+It was mentioned in the 2025 issue of Montstrum focusing on vegan and animal liberation horror, a peer-reviewed journal in horror studies.